8 Facts You Should Know About Racial Injustice in the Criminal Legal System

 Since 1976 — when the death penalty was reinstated after a four-year suspension — nearly 300 Black people accused of murdering white people have been executed, compared to 21 white people accused of murdering Black people, according to the Death Penalty Information Center.

-According to the National Registry of Exonerations, 1,353 Black people have been exonerated since 1989, including Innocence Project client Jaythan Kendrick, who was exonerated last year.
-While these people have since regained their freedom, collectively, more than 10,000 years of freedom were stolen from them.
+According to the National Registry of Exonerations, 1,471 Black people have been exonerated since 1989.
+While these people have since regained their freedom, collectively, more than 15,000 years of freedom were stolen from them.